 The FY is October 1 – September 30.
 A child received tribal TANF in March and went off TANF in August.
 Would you count this as a TANF case?
 Yes!

 The FY is October 1 – September 30.
 A father went on state TANF with three children three years ago and continues to be on TANF as of September 30 of this year.
 Would you count this as a TANF case for this year’s report?
 Yes!

+The FY is October 1 – September 30.
+A mother went on tribal TANF with two children 2 years ago and went off TANF during the prior fiscal year.
+Would you count this as a TANF case for this year’s report?
+No!

 Line 1a is a subset of Line 1.